Ninetalesgh/dndcampaign/vault/dm/monsters.md

    - **Shortbow**. *Ranged Attack:* +4 to hit, range 16/64 *(24m/96m)*, one target.
     *Hit:* 5 (1d6 + 2) piercing damage.
 - **Reactions**:
    - **Hate the Living**.
-When a creature the skeleton can see reduces an undead ally of the skeleton's to 0 hit points, the skeleton can move up to 2 *(3m)* towards the creature.
+When a creature the skeleton can see reduces an undead ally of the skeleton's to 0 HP, the skeleton can move up to 2 *(3m)* towards the creature.
 *(Source: ConfluxCreatures)*

 ### Slaad Tadpole